 What makes a verbal or written contract legally valid?

 For most contracts to be valid they must satisfy four elements:

-If a contract doesn’t meet these 4 criteria, it’s possible that one side will argue that there wasn’t a contract agreed in the first place.
+If a contract doesn’t meet these four criteria, one side may argue that there wasn’t a contract agreed in the first place.

 In terms of validity, verbal contracts are just as valid as written ones.
-The big differences arise from proving what the contents of a verbal contract are.
-Written contracts are plain for all to see; the terms are clear and unequivocal, which is why they are preferred.
+The big differences arise from proving a verbal contract’s contents.
+Written contracts are plain for all to see; the terms are clear and unequivocal, hence why they are preferred.

-There’s strong evidence to suggest that there was no payment expected for the provision of Friend B’s services, and therefore it would be difficult for Friend B to prove otherwise.
-So while it might be difficult to deduce the exact contents of what was included within the verbal contract, the main elements can sometimes be pieced together through detective work and written references to the agreement.
+There is strong evidence to suggest that there was no payment expected for the provision of Friend B’s services, and therefore it would be difficult for Friend B to prove otherwise.
+So while it might be challenging to deduce the exact contents of what the parties said within the verbal contract, the main elements can sometimes be pieced together through detective work and written references to the agreement.